“Stylish rooms with restaurant and art gallery in Ruthin, gateway to North Wales and a centre for contemporary arts”

 - There are lots of facilities that you wouldn't expect in a small hotel, including a bijou cinema, a library, a sauna, a fitness room, a bar and a great restaurant

 - Sister property to the lovely manorhaus Llangollen

 - The house is set right on one of the town’s busy roads

-- The artwork in some rooms is bold and bright and may not be to everyone’s taste
+- The artwork in some rooms is bold and bright - it may not be to everyone’s taste

 - Some rooms are compact; some may find them a little too small